Aditya-2710/-Scalable-Web-App-with-Auth-Dashboard-/README.md

-# Scalable Web App with Authentication & Dashboard

-A production-ready full-stack web application built with Next.js, Express, and MongoDB featuring JWT authentication, CRUD operations, and a modern responsive UI.

-## 🎯 Assignment Overview

-This project fulfills all requirements for building a **Scalable Web App with Authentication & Dashboard** within 3 days.

-## ✅ Core Features Implemented

-### Frontend (Primary Focus)
-- ✅ Built with **Next.js 14** (App Router) + **TypeScript**
 - ✅ Responsive design using **TailwindCSS** (Shadcn UI inspired)
 - ✅ Forms with validation:
   - **Client-side**: react-hook-form with real-time validation